About the Project

 Aggregation and analysis of current frameworks for oversight of data science health research in Nigeria

-The legal team is examining laws, policies, guidelines, and frameworks relevant to all aspects of ethical conduct of data science health research in Nigeria, including the collection, storage, manipulation, analysis, and generation of results/reports from conventional and non-conventional data and their combination.
-The team will analyze these various laws, policies, guidelines, and frameworks to identify their authorities, weights, and jurisdictions.
-The team is doing this to determine whether these instruments effectively cover ongoing and emerging ELSI of data science health research in Nigeria.
+The legal team examined laws, policies, guidelines, and frameworks relevant to all aspects of ethical conduct of data science health research in Nigeria, including the collection, storage, manipulation, analysis, and generation of results/reports from conventional and non-conventional data and their combination.
+The team analyzed these various laws, policies, guidelines, and frameworks to identify their authorities, weights, and jurisdictions.
+The team has done this to determine whether these instruments effectively cover ongoing and emerging ELSI of data science health research in Nigeria.

 Legal Scholars